Here Comes the Hotstepper: Chart performance

 "Here Comes the Hotstepper" remains Kamoze's biggest hit to date.
 It went to number one on the US Billboard Hot 100 and on the Canadian RPM Dance/Urban chart, while peaking at number two at the US Cash Box Top 100.
 In Europe, it peaked at number one in Denmark as well as on the Eurochart Hot 100.
 The single climbed into the top 10 in Austria, Belgium (Flanders and Wallonia), Finland, France, Germany, Iceland, Ireland, Norway, Spain, Sweden, Switzerland, and the United Kingdom.
 In the latter nation, it peaked at number four during its third week on the UK Singles Chart, on 15 January 1995, and spent four weeks at that position, topping the UK R&B Chart in the process.
 Elsewhere, "Here Comes the Hotstepper" topped the charts in New Zealand and Zimbabwe and peaked at number two in Australia.
 The single was awarded with a gold record in France and Germany and a platinum record in Australia, New Zealand, the UK, and the US.

 Usages of music sampling

 "Here Comes the Hotstepper" contains several samples, including vocals from "The Champ" by The Mohawks, "Hot Pants" by Bobby Byrd, and "La Di Da Di" by Doug E. Fresh and Slick Rick.
 The song's instrumental samples the drums and bass from "Heartbeat" by Taana Gardner and guitar notes from "Hung Up on My Baby" by Isaac Hayes.
 The song uses the "na na na na na..." chorus from the Cannibal and the Headhunters version of "Land of a Thousand Dances," and the verse vocal melody is reminiscent of The Beatles' "Come Together", which was inspired by Chuck Berry's "You Can't Catch Me".

 Music video

 Two music videos were made to accompany the song.
 The remix version used various scenes from the film Prêt-à-Porter.
+It received heavy rotation on MTV Europe and was A-listed on both French and German music television channels MCM and VIVA in February 1995.
+Same month, "Here Comes the Hotstepper" was a Box Top on British The Box.